 1629 – 1639 – Henry Hawley and the First House of Assembly of Barbados

-Throughout the initial settlement, there had been many Governors, and in 1629, the Earl of Carlisle appointed Sir William Tufton to be the next Governor and sent him to Barbados to rule.
+Throughout the initial settlement, there were many Governors.
+In 1629, the Earl of Carlisle appointed Sir William Tufton as the next Governor and sent him to Barbados to rule.

 On his arrival in Barbados, Tufton discovered that the previous Carlisle Governor had been ruthless and imposed horrendous working conditions on the working population.
-Tufton sought to try and improve the situation of the settlers and set about breaking down the absolute rule of the Governor through the creation of six parishes.
+Tufton sought to try and improve the settlers’ situation and set about breaking down the absolute rule of the Governor by creating six parishes.
 He built churches for the parishes and created vestries to govern each parish.

-While Tufton succeeded in alleviating some of the problems for the workers, he did not manage at appeasing his employers.
+While Tufton alleviated some of the workers’ problems, he did not manage to appease his employers.
 Carlisle and the merchants were not happy with the lack of profit that was being generated and replaced him with their favored Governor, Henry Hawley, who arrived back in Barbados in June 1630.

 So less than a year after Tufton had started creating a fairer society, Hawley had ousted him and was increasing profits for his employers while allowing the living conditions to deteriorate in Barbados.

-To compound the problem for the workers, this year also suffered a severe drought, so supplies for the workers were restricted.
+This year also suffered a severe drought, which compounded the problem for the workers, so supplies for the workers were restricted.
 This period became known as the “starving period.”

-Tufton aggrieved that he had lost his governance so quickly and seeing the conditions slipping, accused Hawley of withholding supplies for the benefit of himself and his close Council, while workers died.
+Tufton aggrieved that he had lost his governance so quickly and, seeing the conditions slipping, accused Hawley of withholding supplies for himself and his close Council while workers died.

-Tufton was able to find some signatories on the island to support him but foolishly believed that he would be able to convince the Council, who were made up of people loyal to Hawley, to remove Hawley from office.
+Tufton was able to find some signatories on the island to support him but foolishly believed that he would convince the Council, which was made up of people loyal to Hawley, to remove Hawley from office.

 Hawley, after hearing Tufton’s presentation, turned the tables on him and had him tried for treason.
 The treason charge was spuriously founded on the basis that Tufton had petitioned against him as a Governor.
-However, the Council found in favor of the treason charge, and Tufton was executed.
+However, the Council favored the treason charge, and Tufton was executed.

 1636 – The Earl of Carlisle dies